coffman686/EECS-510-Final-Project-Braille-Translation-Language/README.md

 - **Alphabet:** Covers the 26 letters of the English alphabet (no symbols or numbers for this version).
 - **Machine Process:** The machine reads 6-bit binary input and matches it to a dictionary of characters.
 If the input is invalid or doesn’t match, the machine rejects it.
 - **Smallest Valid Input:** The empty string (`λ`) doesn’t trigger the machine’s processing.
+- **Visualization:** To visualize the language, visit the [AutomataAndTesting] directory and check out our diagram.
+A comprehensive DFA diagram of our machine is available.

 ### Key Features:
 - **Input Format:** Braille as 6-bit binary strings (1s and 0s).